TOTAL COST OF OWNERSHIP

-The CoSN-Gartner web-based K-12 TCO was released in 2003 to help school technology leaders understand the costs associated with the computing environment.
-This free web-based tool has been used by over 2,000 500 K-12 school districts, independent schools, and state and regional agencies.
+The CoSN TCO tool was designed to help school technology leaders understand the costs associated with the computing environment.
+Versions of this free web-based tool have been used by over 2,000 public school districts, independent schools, and state and regional agencies.

-Tips and Recommendations for Using the TCO Tool
+Tips and Recommendations for performing your own TCO assessment

 A TCO assessment includes time to gather input and analyze the results.
 It requires cooperation from other departments, including HR or payroll and the business office.
-Executive support is important to raise the level of awareness and to garner support from other departments.
+Executive support is important to raise the level of awareness and to compel participation and buy-in from other departments.

 To understand current baseline costs, conduct an enterprise-wide study of your current year costs.
 This can then be used for comparison scenarios or subset studies.

 The best way to determine the indirect labor components (time spent by users in training or dealing with computer related issues) is to survey a statistically significant subset of users.
 Since it will take a couple of weeks to get the results back, it helps to get the survey out early.
-Surveying students is optional, but teachers, aides and administrative staff should be surveyed.
+Surveying students is optional, but teachers, aides, and administrative staff should be surveyed.
 The TCO tool is looking for the total number of indirect labor hours, not an average.
 Use the downloaded Indirect Labor User Survey to assemble this data.
 You can then easily copy and paste in one action the results of each returned survey into the TCO workbook.